‘DWTS’ Star Cheryl Burke Ties The Knot With Matthew Lawrence In Star-Studded San Diego Wedding

 Cheryl Burke took to Instagram to post a photo from her wedding day.
 The post spawned a flurry of responses from Burke’s DWTS co-stars, several who wrote that they wished they could have been there.

 “Congratulations Cheryl and Matt!”
-Dancing With the Stars judge Carrie Ann Inaba wrote.
+Dancing with the Stars judge Carrie Ann Inaba wrote.
 “Sorry I couldn’t be there to celebrate this beautiful moment!
 You look gorgeous and I wish you both all the happiness the world has to offer!!”

-Fellow newlywed Val Chmerkovskiy wrote: “Congratulations beautiful.
+Fellow newlywed Val Chmerkovskiy wrote, “Congratulations beautiful.
 I wish you both a beautiful union together celebrated for a lifetime and beyond.
 To a beautiful household a healthy family and a lifetime of adventures together.
 Love you, Cheryl!
 Congrats again and again”

-Dancing With the Stars co-host Erin Andrews also offered congratulations to the two-time mirrorball champ, telling her she deserves all the happiness and looks “amazing.”
+Dancing with the Stars co-host Erin Andrews also offered congratulations to the two-time mirrorball champ, telling her she deserves all the happiness and looks “amazing.”
 Julianne Hough also wrote that she wishes Burke all the happiness in the world.

 “Huge Congratulations babe.
 You look so stunning and I couldn’t be happier for you!!!”
 DWTS pro Peta Murgatroyd added.